Okesh101/PythonQuiz/README.md

 # PythonQuiz

 #Requirements:
-Python insalled on your PC.
+Python installed on your PC.
 Code editor.
 If using VS Code, install python extensions via the Extensions tab.